WasatchPhotonics/Wasatch.Excel/README.md

 help if you get stuck).

-(It's even possible that not all of these steps are required...I can only say that this is what I did to get it working for an initial integration.
+(It's even possible that not all of these steps are required...I can only say that this is what I did to get it working for my testing.
 If you find a shorter, simpler or more robust process, please let us know!)

 ## Build WasatchNET for a specific COM architecture